lutsen/lagan/README.md

 #### templates (directory) ####

-This directory contains the template files.
+This directory contains the template files (except the property templates).
 The subdirectory *admin* contains all the template files for the admin environment.
 Bonus feature: the subdirectory *static* contains the template files for static pages and a 404 page.
 Static pages display if the route name matches their name, and no other route for this name exists.
 Convenient!